dzekelid/folders/_listings/box/folders-folder-id-delete.md

 ---
 swagger: "2.0"
 info:
-  title: Box
+  title: Box Delete Folder
-  description: The Box Content API gives you access to secure content management and
+  description: Used to delete a folder.
+A recursive parameter must be included in
-    content experience features for use in your own app.
-It strives to be RESTful and is organized around the main resources you&rsquo;re familiar with from the Box web interface.
+    order to delete folders that have items inside of them.
+An optional If-Match header can be included to ensure that client only deletes the folder if it knows about the latest version.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0